naveeen21/myrepodata/README.md

 ## **Analysis and Findings**
 The accompanying bar graph shows the percentage of reservations that are canceled and those that are not.
 It is obvious that there are still a significant number of reservations that have not been canceled.
 There are still 37% of clients who canceled their reservation, which has a significant impact on the hotels' earnings.

+## spa project 2
+## Sales Performance Analysis and visualization
+To analyze the sales data of XYZ Corporation for the fiscal year 2023-24 to identify trends, perform root cause analysis on any issues identified, and provide actionable business insights.
+You will be required to write SQL queries to extract data, analyze the data to find root causes for sales performance, visualize your findings, and create a dashboard that presents these insights in an intuitive manner